 Make sure your group not only agrees on a solution but also has a concrete action plan for implementing it.
 Without an action plan, even the most brilliant solution can go to waste for lack of implementation.

-How you know when you’ve completed Phase three?
+How do you know when you’ve completed Phase three?

 - You’ve agreed on a single solution